Animal Cruelty and Neglect

 In the event of a serious emergency, dial 911.

-The ACTF staff will then investigate complaints observed in the City of Los Angeles.
+Animal Control Officers will investigate complaints observed in the City of Los Angeles.
 If the suspected mistreatment is observed to occur outside our jurisdiction, we may refer your complaint to one of several animal care and control agencies in that area.

 The California Penal Code defines animal cruelty as the malicious or intentional maiming, mutilation, torture or wounding of a living animal.
 Any person who overworks, tortures, torments, deprives of necessary food, drink or shelter, cruelly beats, mutilates or cruelly kills an animal is guilty of a misdemeanor or felony.
 Any person who possesses or trains a dog with the intent to engage the animal in exhibition fighting, as well as any person who is knowingly present as a spectator at an exhibition of fighting of dogs, is guilty of a misdemeanor.
 In addition, any person who willfully abandons any animal is guilty of a misdemeanor.